How much should I spend on groceries to stay on budget?

 The thrifty food plan is the cheapest.
 It’s designed for lower-income individuals and families but still consists of healthy and nutritious food.
 The liberal plan is the highest-cost food plan and almost double the cost of the thrifty plan.
 The plans only account for groceries and home-prepared meals — takeout and restaurant meals are not included.

 Refer to the list below to get an idea of what the USDA currently reports as the average minimum Americans should spend on groceries.
-The figures are average household costs nationwide.
-Prices may vary by location and availability.
+The figures are average household costs nationwide, and prices may vary by location and availability.

 Single female, 19-50 years old